I co-founded Naked in 2008, quite literally in my dining-room office, in a small apartment in Abbotsford, British Columbia.

 We even partnered with NBA Champion Dwyane Wade on a special Wade x Naked Collection and movies like The Amazing Spider-Man wore our products.
 Both Men’s Health Magazine and Esquire said it was some of the best underwear out there.

 One of our favourite accomplishments was using proceeds from our sales, as well as working with local charities and donors, to build computer labels in rural Ghana!

 A few years after my move to New York, Bendon Lingerie, a large global lingerie company out of Australia, reached out to us about merging with Naked.
 Bendon was a brand platform business for multiple brands including Heidi Klum, Stella McCartney, Pleasure State, Hickory, Davenport, Loveable and many more.
 Seeing the growth opportunities for our shareholders, and the ability to introduce the Naked product on a global scale, we agreed to the merger.
 On June 30th, 2018, Bendon took controlling interest in Naked.

 Although in my early 20s I’d played around with a few very small startups, such as a boot camp and a magazine, Naked was my first real company.
-I will be sharing my incredible experiences, the learning acquired and the hardships endured, as I journeyed through the last decade of my business adventures in an upcoming book called “Getting Naked.”
+I share my incredible experiences, the learning acquired and the hardships endured, as I journeyed through the last decade of my business adventures in my recently released book titled “Getting Naked.”